 That fire within fuels the teen, the college age and beyond to discover who they are and what they can do.
 As adults we learn to concentrate on skills that can set us apart as experts and at the same time join us to a tribe of like-minded professionals.

-This inferno that propels us has also been known to create causes, cut losses and conceive nations.
+This inferno that propels us has also been known to create causes, cut losses, conceive nations, and for breaking free.
 We call this independence.

 So why is it that we fan those flames of independence our entire lives and seem shocked when an aging loved ones fights back to hold on to theirs?
 No one wants to give up something they have worked on for decades.
 When we see a loved one losing their agility, why not present options that will enhance their sense of independence rather than feel like it’s being stripped away?

 There are options that can help a parent stay in their home and not feel pressured to surrender the years of memories so often attached to that house.
 There are remedies to insure safety for those who have physical challenges.